 Yet there was still an element of doubt in my mind.
-I was a person who caught spiders in pint glasses and deposited them a carefully considered distance from my home that gave both the illusion of having permanently evicted them while knowing full well that they could quickly and with very little difficulty make their way back.
+After all, I was a person who caught spiders in pint glasses and deposited them a carefully considered distance from my home.
+One that gave both the illusion of having permanently evicted them while knowing full well that they could quickly and with very little difficulty make their way back.

 I am a meat-eater, yes, but I avoid the murky moral issues around this choice by training my mind to spin dizzying distracting circles whenever they arise.
 I fear that deep down I do not want to eat meat.
 And whilst we are on a confessional tact, I will admit now to saying derogatory things about pigeons on more than one occasion; I have also insulted cockroaches and openly despised scorpions.
 I confess to feeding ducks bread, even though I knew it was bad for them, valuing my own enjoyment above their dietary needs.
 But on the whole, I am not a natural-born monkey-beater.

-The townsfolk of Shimla sold monkey-beating sticks like corner shops in the UK sell white bread and milk.
-It was an everyday need.
+The townsfolk of Shimla sold monkey-beating sticks like newsagents in the UK sell white bread and milk.
+It was an every day need.
 To make the decision easier, I even had the option to hire a stick at a slightly inflated cost for a worry-free morning stroll or afternoon ramble.
-Most people of course had their own sticks, perhaps notching each attack-free day into their substantial girth with a pocket knife.
-Thicker than a thumb and impossible to snap without a rudimentary grasp of science and the act of jumping, they were serious sticks.
+Most people, of course, had their own sticks, perhaps notching each attack-free day into their substantial girth with a pocket knife.
+Thicker than a thumb and impossible to snap without a rudimentary grasp of science and the act of jumping, these were serious sticks.